intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/serving/README.md

 * your model (stored in `model:path:` in `config.yaml`)

 #### Steps to run
-1) open `config.yaml`, set `model:path:` to `/path/to/your/model/directory` (make sure there is only one model in your directory to avoid ambiguity), and set other parameters according to the instructions if you need.
+1) Open `config.yaml`, set `model:path:` to `/path/to/your/model/directory` (make sure there is only one model in your directory to avoid ambiguity), and set other parameters according to the instructions if you need.

+2) Run `bash docker-build.sh` to build docker image to local (Or get pre-built docker image from our support).

-2) run `bash docker-run.sh`.
+3) Run `bash docker-run.sh`.

 ## Data I/O

 ### Push and Get data to/from queue
-You can call methods in `pyzoo/zoo/serving/api` to put the data into queue
+You can call methods in `pyzoo/zoo/serving/api` to put the data into queue.

 Once the data is inqueued, Analytics Zoo Cluster Serving would dequeue the data from queue automatically, and do inference based on your model, and write result according to your config.